thilowrona/seismic_deep_learning/README.md

 One of the easiest ways of getting started is to use Colab, where most of the things we need (GPU, Cuda, Tensorflow) are already set up, so you won't need to set it up on your own machine.
 This tutorial, which is based on the excellent https://course.fast.ai/, shows you how to train your first deep learning model to interpret salt in 2-D seismic reflection data.

 ### Colab ###
-1. First of all you should sign in to you Google account if you are not signed in by default.
-You must do this step before opening Colab, otherwise the notebooks will not work.
-You can sign in here.
+1. First, you need sign in to your Google account.
+Without signing in, it won't work.
+You can sign in [here](https://myaccount.google.com/?utm_source=sign_in_no_continue)